 Communities and organizations recognize the significant benefit that research can have for knowledge creation, capacity and training opportunities, improved policy and service delivery, and economic opportunities.
 Particularly for small communities, implications and impacts of research projects can be significant.
 For these and many other reasons, NWT communities and organizations welcome researchers.

 In the NWT, researchers are expected to understand the context they are working in.
 They are expected to understand how their research will relate to existing research priorities, and in particular, how their research is understood in relation to a community’s experiences with previous research.

 Cultural competency training should be undertaken by non-Indigenous and non-NWT researchers before engaging in the research process.
 Researchers should also devote time to learning about colonization impacts evident in the NWT, specific to social, cultural, environmental and economic spheres.
 Check out our resources on research in the Northwest Territories.

-- Consult our Process Maps on our How to Set Up A Health Research Project in the NWT page to help navigate setting up and getting your research project approved.
+- Consult our How to Set Up A Health Research Project in the NWT page to help navigate setting up and getting your research project approved.

 - Connect with us at Hotıì ts’eeda to help you navigate the research landscape of the NWT and identify potential partners and community research liaisons.

 - Reach out to relevant organizations, such as the territorial and Indigenous governments and research organizations.

 - Be aware of existing in-demand topics of research.